 Serious Coffee started in Duncan, BC in 1994 and through several changes and a couple of moves over the years, our company has returned to Duncan where it once again calls home.
 The original roasting store was in Duncan and the first expansion outlet was in the Town & Country Mall in Victoria.
-We have now grown to include 23 locations all over Vancouver Island, from Campbell River to Sooke and Sidney all thanks to our wonderfully loyal customers.
+We have now grown to include 15 locations on Vancouver Island and one in Powell River, all thanks to our wonderfully loyal customers.

-We purchase our coffee beans from all over the world, accepting only Arabica beans, the best quality available.
+We purchase our coffee beans from all over the world and accept only Arabica beans, which are the best quality available.
 We have expanded our selection to include organic, fairly-traded and Swiss Water Decaf options while ensuring that all our coffee choices are flavourful and roasted to perfection.
 Unlike some other coffee companies, we do not use flames to roast our coffee but rather use an air roaster, similar to a hot air popcorn popper.
 By choosing to air roast, we avoid the hazard of producing a bitter or burnt tasting coffee.
 Over and over again, dark coffee lovers tell us how much they appreciate being able to enjoy a dark roast without having to endure the bitter aftertaste that many coffees leave behind.
-To learn what bird-friendly and shade-grown means and the impact it has on our environment, click on About Us then Our Coffee.
+To learn what bird-friendly and shade-grown means and the impact it has on our environment, click on Our Coffee Beans.

 We have also built our own bakery, located alongside our roasting plant in Duncan, which allows us to ensure the products being served at each of our stores, is fresh and made from the best ingredients.